ctt105/FantasyBaseballModel/README.md

 # fantasy-baseball-pipeline

-Predictive model that orders MLB players by where they should be drafted.
+Predictive model that orders MLB players by where they should be drafted and changes dynamically with each subsequent draft pick based on player value and team need.
 This is based on ESPN's ROTO league, with standard scoring rules.

 ### ESPN Rotisserie (ROTO)